 Students can be added to an analysis to mimic incoming freshmen, transfer, and returning class.

-Students that are expected to enroll in the institution without existing credits.
+- Students who are expected to enroll in the institution without existing credits.

-Students that are expected to enroll in the institution with only transfer credits.
+- Students who are expected to enroll in the institution with only transfer credits.